Randy Arozarena Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.65 team ERA ranks fifth among all MLB pitching staffs.
+- The Rangers have a 3.65 team ERA that ranks fifth among all MLB pitching staffs.

-- Rangers pitchers combine to give up the second-fewest home runs in baseball (58 total, 0.9 per game).
+- Rangers pitchers combine to allow 59 home runs (0.9 per game), the second-fewest in baseball.

-- Eovaldi (8-2) gets the starting nod for the Rangers in his 13th start of the season.
-He's put together a 2.24 ERA in 80 1/3 innings pitched, with 77 strikeouts.
+- Perez (6-1) gets the starting nod for the Rangers in his 13th start of the season.
+He has a 3.97 ERA in 68 2/3 innings pitched, with 49 strikeouts.

-- In his most recent appearance on Sunday, the right-hander threw six scoreless innings against the Seattle Mariners while surrendering one hit.
+- In his most recent appearance on Tuesday, the left-hander threw seven innings against the St. Louis Cardinals, allowing no earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.